francois-gm/go-kabk-y1/2025-2026-Y1A/README.md

 ## Main assignments

 In addition to in-class exercises, you will have 3-4 short assignments, each to be completed in a 2-3 weeks period.
-These assignments, building one on top of each other, will result in a common compendium of ‘poetic’, interconnected web pages.
-Ultimately, we can see this class as a space where each student, catering to their own ‘web space’ patch.
+These assignments, building one on top of each other, will result in a common compendium of *poetic*, interconnected web pages.
+Ultimately, we can see this class as a space where each student, caters to their own *web space* patch.

 ## Small presentation assignment